laurashen/data-science-sequencing.github.io/lectures/lecture2.md

 inherited from the mother and one inherited from the father, yielding 46 chromosomes total.
 22 of the pairs are autosomal chromosomes, and the last pair are the sex chromosomes.
-Every cell in an organism contains the same exact genomic data (to a first approximation at least), which lives in the cell's nucleus.
-In humans, the genome is 3 billion nucleotides (nt) or _base pairs_ (bp) long.
+Every cell in an organism contains the same exact genomic data living in the cell's nucleus.
+In humans, the genome is 3 billion _base pairs_ (bp) long.
 Different species have genomes of very different sizes.
-Bacterial genomes are a few million bp; most viral genomes are 10000s of bp; and certain plants have genomes of length hundreds of billion bp.
+Bacterial genomes are a few million bp; most viral genomes are 10000s of bp; and certain plants have genomes of that are hundreds of billion bp long.
 There are two types of cells: prokaryotic (no nucleus and found in organisms like bacteria) and eukaryotic (contains a nucleus and found in higher organisms like humans).
 While understanding the human genome is important, the techniques of this class are broadly applicable